Fast, disk space efficient package manager

 pnpm FAQ

-How does pnpm save space?
+How does pnpm help with monorepo management?

 Source: pnpm.io